 By embracing the full range of their accountabilities, and using that view to make decisions, they inspire others and accelerate workforce alignment across all levels and departments.

+Alignment and accountability have been important among the remote workforce.
 Today’s big-picture thinking is about broadening business acumen and leadership accountabilities to help ensure decisions are made more critically—an approach that aligns organizational goals with personal growth and responsibilities.

 See the impact of this development in our Business Acumen Anecdotes eBook.